National Institute for Land and Infrastructure Management

 Date of Issue:2003.3

-Author:Nobuo Fujiwara and Hiroshi Yamagishi
+Author:Nobuo Fujiwara and Yutaka Yamagishi

 In March 2002, a questionnaire survey was conducted in 140 cities throughout Japan (with a population of 150,000 or more) to ascertain the status of implementation of satoyama conservation programs and projects.
 As a result, 105 municipalities responded to the survey, of which 7 municipalities have their own programs and projects for satoyama conservation, and 6 municipalities are currently considering implementing their own programs and projects.
 In addition, 29 municipalities were working on satoyama conservation through the use of existing green space conservation programs.
 All of these responses are included in this document.
 In March 2002, a questionnaire survey was conducted in 140 cities throughout Japan (with a population of 150,000 or more) to ascertain the status of implementation of satoyama conservation programs and projects.
 As a result, 105 municipalities responded to the survey, of which 7 municipalities have their own programs and projects for satoyama conservation, and 6 municipalities are currently considering implementing their own programs and projects.
 In addition, 29 municipalities were working on satoyama conservation through the use of existing green space conservation programs.
 All of these responses are included in this document.